-Bev’s studio practice creates a visual language that swerves between abstraction and representation.
+Bev’s studio practice proposes a visual language that swerves between abstraction and representation.
 Forms are often semi-recognisable, animated, and enigmatic.
-Bev paints to animate the inanimate.
-The world that emerges is often playful, obviously handmade, and one where errors can occur.

-Bev is curious to form a relationship with the surrounding environment, be it physical, psychological, or political.
-She hopes to highlight interdependence, frailties, and imperfections.
+Bev is curious to show environmental relationships, be they physical, psychological, or political.
+She highlights interdependence, frailties, and imperfections as an antidote to success driven endeavour.

 Bev has a first class honours BA in painting, and an MA in Fine Art.
+An advanced certificate in teaching art in the primary classroom.
 She was a founder member of Paint Club East, and on the steering committee of Norwich Outpost artist led gallery space.

 CV & Education